 Aladdin/Simon & Schuster, Hardcover, 978-1481478519

-Pre-order from: Indiebound · Amazon · Barnes & Noble
+Order from: Indiebound · Amazon · Barnes & Noble

 Read my blog post about the book on the Nerdy Book Club blog.

-When Norah is placed with the eighth graders for math and science (thanks to an amazing tutor while she was sick), she meets Griffin, a cute boy who encourages her love of drawing and Greek mythology.
+When Norah is placed with the eighth graders for math and science she meets Griffin, a cute boy who encourages her love of Greek mythology and art.
 And Norah decides not to tell him her secret—that she was “that girl” who had cancer.
-But when something happens to make secret-keeping impossible, Norah must figure out a way to share her story.
+But when something happens to make secret-keeping impossible, Norah must figure out a way to share her cancer story.

-But how do you explain something to others which you can’t explain to yourself?
-And then, once you find the words, how do you move forward with a whole new ‘normal’?
+But how do you explain something to others that you can’t explain to yourself?
+Can Nora take her cue from her favorite Greek myth?
+And then, once she finds the words, can she move forward with a whole new ‘normal’?

 "In writing this remarkable novel, Barbara Dee has performed an amazing feat.
 She has traveled to places you hope you will never have to go, and then drawn a lovely, heartbreaking, warm, funny, and ultimately hopeful map of the way back home."—Jordan Sonnenblick, DRUMS, GIRLS AND DANGEROUS PIE